-Simulations are also performed using the dynamic reconstruction model (DRM) of Chow et al. (2005) (LU-SM-DRM).
-The differences in the TKE-1.5 and DRM predictions of the temperature and winds are not large, so they are not shown here.
-Details of the models and comparisons are given in Chow (2004).
+Chow (2004).
 The most noticeable change is in the prediction of momentum fluxes.
 Figure 22 shows vertical profiles of time-averaged resolved and SFS stresses in the vw plane from LU-SM-DRM.
-Compared to Fig. 12, the DRM results give a significantly larger contribution from the SFS terms.
-This is consistent with the findings in Chow et al. (2005) where the SFS stresses using DRM were larger (than those from an eddy-viscosity model used alone) due to the resolved subfilter-scale (RSFS) contribution, and hence gave better comparisons to stresses extracted from higher-resolution simulations.
+As compared with Fig. 12, the DRM results give a significantly larger contribution from the SFS terms.
+This result is consistent with the findings in Chow et al. (2005), where the SFS stresses using DRM were larger (than those from an eddy-viscosity model used alone) because of the resolved sub-filter-scale (RSFS) contribution and hence gave better comparisons to stresses extracted from higher-resolution simulations.
 Here, the stress is also larger higher up in the valley atmosphere because the DRM is not as easily damped by stratification when the RSFS stress is included.